The Tiny Environment Killer with a Big Impact & How to Ditch It

 This is a video from National Geogrpahic.

-So, we know that some people have a serious aversion to germs and feel the need to use a straw, and we also know that some people have to use a straw.
-Where does this leave you if you want to make a difference without giving up your straw loving habits?
+We know that some people love them or have a serious aversion to germs and feel the need to use a straw, and we also know that some people have to use a straw.
+Where does this leave you if you want to make a difference?

-Things are a little trickier when you’re out or on a road trip.
-However, we assume you still care about the environment even if you’re on a date or on your eighth state in six days.
-The easiest thing you can do is to say “no” to the straw.
-When you order, let them know you have your own straw and would not like a plastic one.
+We assume you still care about the environment even if you’re on a date, at a coffee shop, or on the eighth state of your cross country road trip.
+The easiest thing you can do is to say “no” to the straw when you order.
+Let them know ahead of time that you have your own straw and would not like a plastic one.
 Pop your reusable one in there and embrace the feel-good knowledge that you’re keeping straws out of the waste stream.
 Plus, maybe your act will spark a great conversation with someone who doesn’t realize what a huge volume of waste straws represent.

 If you’re ready to go above and beyond saying “no” to straws, take a look at an anti-straw campaign like Straw Wars, Straws Suck, or the Lonely Whale Foundation.
-From donating to protesting or volunteering there are a lot of different ways you can be involved in making a bigger difference, one straw at a time.#saynotostraws #strawssuck #2minutebeachcleanup
+From donating to protesting or volunteering there are a lot of different ways you can be involved in making a bigger difference, one straw at a time.